paazmaya/image-flatify/README.md

 * `v0.9.0` (2018-05-)
   - Minimum Node.js version lifted from `6.9.5` to `8.11.1`
+  - Randomise hash suffix in order to avoid accidental overwriting
 * `v0.8.0` (2017-07-10)
   - Add option to include a hash to the filename before the suffix #3
   - More than one directory can be given as a command line input